nickl72/image-web-app/README.md

 # Project Goals
 ## MVP

- * web based image processor
+ * web based image editor
  * User Auth
  * Users can log in to view and edit their uploaded images
  * Image editing capabilities handled on back end with Python (plan to use Pillow Package)
  * Front end has option to render on change or batch changes
  * Users can create images to ASCII
- * images can be saved/downloaded after editing
+ * Images can be saved/downloaded after editing
+ * Use Lorem Picsum/unsplash API to get random images to use

 ## Bronze

  * ASCII images can be downloaded as Text or pre styled HTML
- * HTML files incorporate compressability options
+ * HTML files incorporate compressability options (using javascript)

 # Silver